Oregon–Washington football rivalry: 1950s and 1960s

-All-Pacific Coast Conference fullback Hugh McElhenny and the Huskies ran up the score on Oregon, 63-6 in 1951 in what was at the time the most lopsided score of the series.
+All-Pacific Coast Conference fullback Hugh McElhenny and the Huskies ran up the score on Oregon, 63–6 in 1951 in what was at the time the most lopsided score of the series.

 In 1962, Larry Hill of Oregon was tackled by Washington fans who had rushed onto the field at Husky Stadium while he was trying to catch the tie-breaking touchdown on the game's final play.

 1970s and 1980s

-In 1973, the Ducks exceeded the 57 point loss margin that the Huskies had inflicted on them in 1951 with a 58-0 shutout in Eugene.
-The following season, the Huskies returned the favor, shutting out the Ducks 66-0 in Seattle.
+In 1973, the Ducks exceeded the 57 point loss margin that the Huskies had inflicted on them back in 1951 with a 58–0 shutout in Eugene.
+The following season, the Huskies more than returned the favor, shutting out the Ducks 66–0 in Seattle.
+This remains the largest margin of victory in this series to date.

 From 1974 through 1986, the Huskies won 12 of 13 games against the Ducks.

 1990s and later

 In 1995, Washington head coach Jim Lambright unsuccessfully lobbied for the Huskies to be selected to play in the Cotton Bowl instead of the Ducks.
 Seattle Post Intelligencer columnist Bud Withers wrote that Lambright's actions "invited at least another half-century worth of bile from Oregon fans."

 After winning four of six over Lambright in the 1990s, the rivalry was given another boost in Oregon eyes when Colorado head coach Rick Neuheisel moved to Washington in 1999.
 At the 1996 Cotton Bowl between #12 Oregon and #7 Colorado, Neuheisel called for a fake punt while the Buffaloes led 32–6 with less than five minutes left.
 Oregon coach Mike Bellotti was also accused of turning Neuheisel in for recruiting during the dead period.
 The Ducks were 1–2 against the Huskies under Neuheisel, and the rivalry grew even more when Neuheisel celebrated by taking photos and jumping up and down on the "O" in the middle of the field after a win at Autzen Stadium in 2002.
 Two years earlier, the Ducks' victory in 2000 in Eugene spoiled an otherwise undefeated season for the Huskies, who won the Rose Bowl and finished third in the nation.
 Due to Pac-10 scheduling, the teams did not meet in 2001, the first break in the rivalry since the hiatus in 1943 and 1944 due to World War II.

-From 2004 through 2015, the Ducks won 12 straight games against the Huskies, the longest streak of the series for either team.